Noobdrew/vanlife/README.md

 11. -[x] Fix host dashboard page
 12. -[x] Make it possible for users to add more vans.
 13. -[x] Make it possible for users to delete vans (works on only on newly added vans)
-14. Add sorting func for price (low-high, high-low) to van page
+14. -[x] Add sorting func for price (low-high, high-low) to van page
-15. change getAllvans func to get only vans that are set to visible
+15. -[x] change getAllvans func to get only vans that are set to visible